 “It’s not knowing what to do—it’s doing what you know.”

 My next evaluation was to determine what I do best, and consequently what I do least.
 I determined that continual analytics, evaluation and reallocation was not on my list of strengths.
-While I had the training and knowledge to do it, dealing with the day to day analytics of my client’s accounts left me very little time for the important details of my client’s lives.
-So I hired reputable third party money managers with proven track records to handle the daily trading and analysis of my client’s accounts, and I added an outstanding insurance and fund analyzer to monitor my client’s mutual funds and annuities.
+While I had the training and knowledge to do it, dealing with the day-to-day analytics of my client’s accounts left me very little time for the important details of my client’s lives.
+I hired reputable third-party money managers with proven track records to handle the daily trading and analysis of my client’s accounts, and I added an outstanding insurance and fund analyzer to monitor my client’s mutual funds and annuities.

 Over the years, smart team building has allowed me to build and lead a 25-member ensemble team of talented professionals consisting of word-smiths, customer service gurus, tax specialists, analysts, life and business coaches, insurance planners, asset managers, accountants and succession planners, top-notch estate & business planning attorneys as well as retirement and charitable planning specialists.
 The opportunities are endless and the team doesn’t end there.
 A doctor client who is a leading expert in oncology becomes a team member when another client needs a referral for a recent diagnosis.
 A client who is retired from construction but bored becomes a team member when another recently widowed client, needs things done around the house.
 I never know where my next team member will come from, but I’m always looking.

 ABOUT THE AUTHOR